gpratte/texastoc-v4-integration-testing/README.md

 To see the code for a branch compare the branch to the previous branch.

-## Current Branch: 03-move-season-history-to-db
+## Current Branch: 04-remove-estimated-payouts
-Instead of having the season history in a json file (and in github) moved the data into the database.
+Remove estimated payouts.
+Also more work that should have been done in the previouse branch moving season history to database.